-I do have to share that I ran into a few tricky parts when getting set up on STACK, as clear as they try to make the process.
+I do have to share that I ran into a few tricky parts when getting set up on STACK.
 I didn’t set up my app until I was also holding my card in hand and getting it activated, which was the source of my confusion.

-To activate your card, you’ll need to call in and get your initial PIN (don’t worry, it’s an automated system and you don’t have to talk to anyone!)
+To activate your card, you’ll need to call in and get your initial PIN.

 Once you close the app and reopen it for the first time, it’ll ask you for a PIN.
 Since I had just set up my card’s PIN by phone, I was surprised that I kept getting locked out of the app using the PIN I assumed was all set up.

-It turns out, the PIN for the app isn’t the same as the PIN for your card, but there’s an easy fix.
+It turns out, the PIN for the app isn’t the same as the PIN for your card, but there is a fix I found after contacting support.
 When you see the PIN prompt in the app, just click “Forgot PIN” and it’ll take you through setting a new one once you log in with your password.